 Wadim Strielkowski and his Operation Anthropoid Project

 Operation Anthropoid is a story of assassination of "3rd most dangerous man in the Third Reich" Reinhard Heydrich by Czechoslovak SOE parachutists trained by British SOE in the United Kingdom.
 It was a hit-and-run operation, except there was nowhere to run.
 Moreover, it was a story or unprecedented heroism and bravery.
 Operation Anthropoid remains one of the Prague's most intriguing and thrilling stories and constitutes an enormous tourism potential for the Czech capital.
-Watch the video that tells about the project (in Czech).
+Watch the video (an interview for AdCamp 2015) that tells about the project (in Czech).

-Dr. Wadim Strielkowski is a Czech economist and multidisciplinary scientist from Prague, Czech Republic.
-He is an expert in international migration, energy economics, tourism economics, and digital marketing.
+Wadim Strielkowski is a Czech economist and multidisciplinary scientist from Prague, Czech Republic.
+He is an expert in energy economics and policy, international migration, and e-tourism.
 Wadim often acts as the national expert in the evaluation of various EU-funded projects and grant schemes, as well as of the educational systems of the EU and Russian Federation.

-Wadim recieved a Master degree in Economics from the Charles University in Prague, and a second Master degree in Political Economy from the University of Siena.
+Wadim recieved his Master degree in Economics from the Charles University in Prague, and a second Master degree in Political Economy from the University of Siena.
 He gained his Ph.D. for the dissertation on the Economics of Migration from the Charles University in Prague and his second Ph.D. for his dissertation on the Economics of Small and Medium Enteprises in the context of Rural Development from the National University of Ireland, Galway.

 "Science & Vie": 35 discoveries worth a Nobel prize